carenvaleria/bonsai-rails-example/README.md

 export BONSAI_URL="<YOUR BONSAI URL>"
 ```

-Now let's add the this gem to your Gemfile:
+Now let's add the this gems to your Gemfile:

 ```
 gem 'bonsai-elasticsearch-rails'
+gem 'elasticsearch-rails'
+gem 'elasticsearch-model'
 ```

 Run ```bundle install``` and we'll move on to the next step.